-execution dag The ExecutionPlan.dag is a directed-acyclic-graph that contains the pruned nodes as build by Network.prune_graph().
+execution dag The ExecutionPlan.dag is a directed-acyclic-graph that contains the pruned nodes as build by Network.\prune\graph().
 This pruned subgraph is used to decide the execution steps.
-The containing ExecutionPlan.steps instance is cached in cached_plans across runs with inputs/outputs as key.

 steps

 execution steps The ExecutionPlan.steps contains a list of the operation-nodes only from the dag, topologically sorted, and interspersed with instruction steps needed to compute the asked outputs from the given inputs.